ubco-W2022T1-cosc301/project-group20/final_report_group_20.md

     Figure 1: first 5 rows of the raw dataset.
 <p\>

-Investigation of the win_by_submission columns using the .unique() function reveals the columns only contains integer values in the range 0 to 14.
+Investigation of the win_by_submission columns using the .unique() function reveals that the columns only contains integer values in the range 0 to 14.
 This tells us we likely don't have to change any entry types or drop any rows in the submission columns.
 However, the .unique() function also revealed we have missing values in the height columns suggesting we will have to drop those corresponding rows if the analysis we're doing includes the height columns.

 To assess potential bais in the dataset, the distribution of data should be considered.
 For instance, some weight divisions fight more frequently than others.
 To observe the number of fights in each weight divison a distribution was plotted.